AEMuto/AntoineMarseaud_14_HRnet_Application_23032022/README.md

 `nvm run build` to build the project.

-`nvm run preview` to start the local server showing the built project.
+`nvm run preview` to start the local server showing the compiled project.